Helyousfi/Machine-learning/Evaluation Metrics/evaluation_metrics.md

 TP = True positive : the model predicts that the class is positive &  correctly classified <br>
 FP = False positive : the model predicts that the class is positive &  miss-classified <br>
 TN = True negative : the model predicts that the class is negative & correctly classified <br>
-FN = False negative : the model predicts that the class is negative & miss-classified <br>
+FN = False negative : the model predicts that the class is negative & miss-classified
 $$
 precision = \frac{TP}{TP + FP}
 $$